barryosull/interfaces-workshop/README.md

 # Workshop: Using interfaces effectively
 This is a simple Laravel 5.5 PHP app that has been modified for the purpose of this workshop.
-It's pretty standard blog that's backed by sqlite and runs
+It's a standard blog that's backed by sqlite, so there should be nothing surprising.

 ## Getting Started
 In order to run this codebase you'll need the following.